cover of the first paper with Neediest Cases Fund

 When The Fund launched, beneficiary organizations were local, serving the New York City area.
 But, as the geographic reach of The Times expanded, the nonprofits benefiting from The Fund also expanded to those supporting a national and global community.

-In 2023, the next phase in modernizing the philanthropic approach of the Fund is being launched.
-The Fund is being renamed as The New York Times Communities Fund.
-You are reading this on a newly created website, dedicated to this appeal.
-Communities Fund reporting will now be found in the Opinion Section of The Times.
-And The Fund is stepping up the engagement with its beneficiary agencies to increase the visibility of the Fund and maximize the impact of donations received.
+In 2023, to modernize its philanthropic approach, The Fund was renamed as The New York Times Communities Fund and a dedicated website was created for the appeal.
+Communities Fund reporting can be found in the Opinion Section of The Times.
+The Fund is also stepping up engagement with its beneficiary agencies to increase visibility and maximize the impact of donations received.

-All of these changes are meant to secure the health and growth of The Fund, well into the future.
-The goal remains to use the power of our journalism to encourage more people to contribute, which will in turn enable our agency partners to assist more people in more places, improve their circumstances.
+These initiatives are intended to secure the health of The Fund, well into the future.
+The goal remains to use the power of our journalism to encourage more people to contribute, which will in turn enable our agency partners to assist more people in more places, improving their circumstances.

 That’s precisely what Adolph Ochs did in 1911.
 He helped a person in need and the simple act led to a life-changing impact.
 It is our goal to continue that tradition, at scale.
-We remain grateful to our readers, the most generous on earth, for all they’ve done in support of The Neediest Cases Fund in the past—and all we know they will do to support The New York Times Communities Fund going forward.
+We remain grateful to our readers, the most generous on earth, for all they do to support The New York Times Communities Fund.